 After reviewing security solutions from a number of vendors, DCIDS selected Trend Micro for a number of reasons.
 “We’re a small company but we have enterprise-size security requirements.
 Trend Micro was the only vendor that understood our needs,” said Bell.
 “They helped us see how their solutions would solve our security challenges and support our business for the long term.”

 “We found Trend Micro solutions easy to use and they provided advanced security capabilities that our prior vendor lacked,” said Atkins.
-“And because Trend Micro was an authorized VMware solution provider and we planned to deploy VDI on a VMware platform, the choice for us was easy.”
+“And because Trend Micro was an authorised VMware solution provider and we planned to deploy VDI on a VMware platform, the choice for us was easy.”